Sheep dip is a hazardous substance – follow this code to reduce the risk of groundwater pollution when you use, store and dispose of dip.

 - Wash down the bath as well as drain pens and any associated areas, with all the washings going into the dip bath.

-- Remove the washings from the bath, eg by suction into a vacuum tanker.
+- Remove the washings from the bath, for example by suction into a vacuum tanker.

 - Clean any equipment you’ve used to empty the bath, as it will be contaminated.

-- Cover the bath to prevent rain, people or animals from falling in when it’s not being used.
+- Cover the bath to prevent rain, people or animals from falling in when it is not being used.

-Cover your dip bath when you’re not using it.
+Cover your dip bath when you are not using it.
 This will:

 - stop rainfall into the bath which could dilute dip and cause the bath to overflow